 Hampshire contributes to this through its rich equestrian heritage.
 The county has training facilities that attract top international riders and trainers to live and work here.
-It boasts one of the country's leading equine veterinary practices; it is home to one of the country's largest training colleges for equestrians; as well as a world-renowned riding therapy center and other wellrespected educational facilities.
+It boasts one of the country's leading equine veterinary practices; it is home to one of the country's largest training colleges for equestrians; as well as a world-renowned riding therapy center and other well-respected educational facilities.
 Hampshire is one of the most densely horse populated counties in the UK as indicated in the British Horse Industry Confederation 2017 Mid-Term Manifesto for the Horse.
 Equines are kept in both rural and urbanised environments, despite the reduction in the availability of land around our towns and cities.
 There is a supply chain of small and medium sized businesses that provide the services required to look after their needs creating jobs in local communities and income to farmers.
-If equestrian activities are supported then the rural economy will grow and create opportunities for both small and large businesses. £313m - estimated value the equestrian sector contributes annually to Hampshire's local economy, excluding the contribution made by the horse racing industry

-The horse industry is the 2nd largest rural employer after the agriculture industry in the UK (source: British Horse Industry Confederation 2017)

-87,000 - the estimated number of horses in Hampshire.
-In addition, in 2017 there were 5,583 ponies in the New Forest.
+If equestrian activities are supported then the rural economy will grow and create opportunities for both small and large businesses. £328.5m - approximate value the equestrian sector contributes annually to Hampshire's local economy, excluding the contribution made by the horse racing industry The horse industry is the 2nd largest rural employer after the agriculture industry in the UK (source: British Horse Industry Confederation) 60,000+ - the estimated number of horses in Hampshire registered with Defra.
+In addition, in 2018 there were 5,764 ponies in the New Forest.